What is a content calendar?

 If you've done your job correctly, each task you check off on your calendar should move you closer towards your content marketing goals.

-I like to use a calendar to schedule content and track almost everything that my team and I are working on.
+I like to use a calendar to schedule content and track almost everything that my team and I are working through.
 For us that includes:

 - Monthly performance and KPI reports